 Pay and drive is an option that does not legally exist anymore—at least technically.
 This option was eliminated with amendments to the Bankruptcy Code in 2005; however, it remains viable for many individuals.
 If you do not redeem your car or enter into a reaffirmation agreement, you can continue to make your monthly payments to your car lender, but because of the bankruptcy discharge, you are no longer obligated to do so.
 As a result, and after you receive your discharge, the lender can repossess your car at any time, even if you are making payments.
 Very few lenders will do this, though, as they would prefer a constant stream of payments versus the risk of a low price for an auctioned repossessed vehicle.
 Just make sure to keep your payments current.

 Owned Free and Clear

-This requires claiming exemptions on the Schedule C to cover the value of the car.
-Any value of the car that you do not claim as exempt, the trustee can seek by selling your car, and paying you your share.
+If you own your vehicle free and clear of any liens, then you must be sure to protect your car from the bankruptcy trustee, which requires claiming exemptions on the Schedule C to cover the value of the car.
+Any value of the car that you do not claim as exempt, the trustee can seek by selling your car and paying you your share.
 Although you would get a payment from the trustee, you would lose your vehicle.

 If you file for Chapter 13 bankruptcy, you can continue making your payments according to their terms or add the payments into your payment plan.
 If you owe more than the car is worth, or if your interest rate is high, you can alter the terms by paying only what the car is worth and at a reasonable interest rate over the length of the plan, usually three to five years.
 This is called a "cramdown," and it's used every day to help people like you keep their cars despite filing for bankruptcy.